 Day 5 – Horton Plains / The Worlds End

 You’ll be up early today so not to miss the spectacular views that will be on offer.
-Arriving at Hortain Plains, we will leave the mini bus behind and embark on a 9,5km round trip that will take a leisurely 3 hours, where you will come across amazing views, waterfalls and wildlife.
+Arriving at Horton Plains, we will leave the mini bus behind and embark on a 9.5km round trip that will take a leisurely 3 hours, where you will come across amazing views, waterfalls and wildlife.
 The highlight of the trek is when the plateau comes to a sudden end at Worlds End, a stunning 1,000 metre vertical drop that provides views of the tea-plantation villages in the valley below and an unencumbered view towards the coast.

 Day 6 – Elephants in Udawala

 Today we get to meet some baby elephants!
 The Elephant Transit Home is supported by the Born Free Foundation and provides a safe haven for orphaned baby elephants.
-Proving everything they need to grow big and strong, the elephants are then released back into the wild after rehabilitation to live a normal life.
+Providing everything they need to grow big and strong, the elephants are then released back into the wild after rehabilitation to live a normal life.
 During set times each day, you can watch the baby elephants being fed from a viewing platform nearby.
 You can also learn all about this wonderful sanctuary and read information about some of the elephants that currently stay here.
-With over 100 successful releases over the years, we are very proud to support this wonderful operation.
+With over 100 successful releases over the years, we are very proud to support this wonderful organisation.

 We will then travel to Yala, where we will check into the hotel.